BuiTanLan/ecommerce-microservices/readme.md

 ```

 For testing apis I used [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) plugin of VSCode its related file scenarios are available in [_httpclients](\_httpclients) folder. also after running api you have access to `swagger open api` for all microservices in `/swagger` route path.

+In this application I use a `fake email sender` with name of [ethereal](https://ethereal.email/) as a SMTP provider for sending email. after sending email by the application you can see the list of sent emails in [ethereal messages panel](https://ethereal.email/messages).
+My temp username and password is available inner the all of [appsettings file](./src/Services/ECommerce.Services.Customers/src/ECommerce.Services.Customers.Api/appsettings.json)